-Captain Calvert has been instrumental in implementing numerous enforcement, education, and community-related programs at the Laguna Beach Police Department including the K-9 program, Homeland Security Drug Interdiction Maritime team, Unmanned Aerial System program (UAS), Drug Recognition Expert team, Peer Support team, Honor Guard team; Know-Your-Limits program, Look-2-Live program, and the annual Road Safety Expo.
+Chief Calvert has been instrumental in implementing numerous enforcement, education, and community-related programs at the Laguna Beach Police Department including the new Outdoor Warning System, Evacuation Time Study, K-9 program, Homeland Security Drug Interdiction Maritime team, Unmanned Aerial System program (UAS), Drug Recognition Expert team, Peer Support team, Honor Guard team, Teen Leadership Academy, and the annual Road Safety Expo.

 Jim Beres started his law enforcement career with the Orange Police Department as a Police Cadet in 1987, and promoted to Police Services Officer from 1989 to 1990.
 From 1990 to 1994 Jim worked for the City of Stanton as a Parking Enforcement Officer, also assisting with code enforcement.
 Jim started working for the City of El Monte in 1994 as a Code Enforcement Officer, and promoted to Senior Code Enforcement Officer, Code Enforcement Supervisor, and Neighborhood Services Manager with the El Monte Police Department.